nickjfrench/nickjfrench/README.md

 &nbsp; I'm working as a Software Engineer at [Valencia Risk](https://valenciarisk.com).

-&nbsp; 💬 &nbsp; Feel free to reach out on [Linkedin](https://www.linkedin.com/in/nicholas-j-french/).
+&nbsp; 💬 Feel free to reach out on [Linkedin](https://www.linkedin.com/in/nicholas-j-french/).

 <!--
 ### ⭐ Featured Projects